agrawalsmart7/scodescanner/README.md

 6) Scan each variable in each file
 7) Gives you the best results on the basis of rules defined in rules directory.

+## How does it work?

+1) There are number of yaml files inside rules directory those yaml files contains `$replace` which actually replaced with php variable for ex: `$uservar, $_GET['aaa']`.

+2) The variables are grepped by Regex and get replace the variables defined inside yaml files ($replace) and creates new yaml file inside `/temp` directory.

+3) Then this tool runs semgrep and use the temp directory as config path and start scanning the code.

 ## How to run it?

 ### Requirements